As an Amazon Associate, I earn from qualifying purchases.

 Instructions

-Prepare the Brussel Sprouts
+Prepare the Brussels Sprouts

 • Cut the sprouts from the stalk and then cut root end off.